kunchamharsha/autocomplete/README.md

 #Autocompleteserver

-A server to return autocomplete data from a csv file using trie datastructure.
+A Flask server that serves http endpoint to return autocomplete data from a csv file using trie datastructure.

 #Prerequisites